evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ## Performance

-With overboost, the Audi RS e-tron GT has a maximum power of 475KW (646hp).
-Without overboost, it is 440KW (598hp).
-The torque is 830nm with overboost and 830 without overboost.
+With overboost, the Audi RS e-tron GT has a maximum power of 475 KW (646 hp / 598 bhp).
+Without overboost, it is 440 KW (598 hp / 637 bhp).
+The torque is 830 nm with overboost and 830 without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 3,3 seconds with overboost and 4,5 seconds without overboost.
 The top speed is 250 km/h.

 ## Battery, range, and charging